wikindx/wikindx/trunk/components/plugins/importexportbib/README.txt

 2. No longer use session_id() for temporary file names.

 v1.9 ~ 2019
-1. Adaptation for Wikindx 5.9.1.
+1. Adaptation for WIKINDX 5.9.1.

 v1.8 ~ June 2017
 1. Plugin now compatible with WIKINDX v5.x